bigchaindb/bigchaindb/docs/source/nodes/node-requirements.md

 RethinkDB has [issues with `btrfs`](https://github.com/rethinkdb/rethinkdb/issues/2781) (B-tree file system).

-It's best to have a file system that supports Direct I/O, because that will improve RethinkDB performance.
-Many compressed or encrypted file systems don't support Direct I/O.
+It's best to have a file system that supports direct I/O, because that will improve RethinkDB performance.
+Many compressed or encrypted file systems don't support direct I/O.

 ## CPU Requirements